-As of June 30, 2023, we had \$38.8 million in cash, cash equivalents and short-term investments and an accumulated deficit of \$416.7 million.
+As of September 30, 2023, we had \$28.4 million in cash, cash equivalents and short-term investments and an accumulated deficit of \$431.8 million.
+We expect our existing cash, cash equivalents and short-term investments as of September 30, 2023, taking into account the discontinuation of the GRECO-1 and GRECO-2 trials, will enable us to fund our operating expenses and capital expenditure requirements into 2025.
 We maintain a portion of our cash and cash equivalents in accounts with major financial institutions, and our deposits at these institutions exceed insured limits.
 Market conditions can impact the viability of these institutions.
 In the event of failure of any of the financial institutions where we maintain our cash and cash equivalents, there can be no assurance that we would be able to access uninsured funds in a timely manner or at all.
 Any inability to access or delay in accessing these funds could adversely affect our business and financial position.
 We have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity over the next five years.